 Autism

-I began my journey with Swanton Care and Support in September 2025, bringing over 20 years of experience in the care and support sector.
+I joined Swanton Care and Community in 2025, bringing over 20 years of experience in the care and support sector.

-Before stepping into the Registered Manager role, I worked as both a Team Leader and Deputy Manager, where I discovered my passion for supporting staff to reach their full potential.
-I believe that when teams feel valued and empowered, they naturally deliver the best outcomes for the people we support.
+Before becoming a Registered Manager, I progressed through roles as a Team Leader and Deputy Manager, where I discovered a real passion for developing and empowering staff.
+I firmly believe that when teams feel supported and valued, they naturally deliver the best outcomes for the people we support.

-I’m especially passionate about Caidreach House, as it offers young people the opportunity to live as independently as possible, develop new skills, and achieve their goals.
-It’s also a wonderful chance for our support team to be part of the beginning of each young person’s journey in their new home — helping them to grow, learn, and thrive.
+I’m especially passionate about Caidreach House.
+It offers young people the chance to grow their independence, develop new skills and work toward their goals.
+It’s also a meaningful opportunity for our support team to be part of the beginning of each person’s journey in their new home — helping them learn, thrive and achieve their potential.

 I joined Swanton Care and Community in July 2019 as Interim Regional Director and became Registered Manager of Southfields a short time later.
 During early 2024 I was then promoted to Divisional Director of Scotland.
 I have over 18 years operational management experience across all sectors of health and social care in Scotland.
 Professionally, I remain a Registered Mental Health nurse and as such I also lead and coordinate our Mental Health First Aiders across all of our services nationally.